 In late 2010, Phil initiated the construction of the Wolf Trap trail by engaging with the Potomac Appalachian Trail Club & supported the establishment of Friends of Wolf Trap National Park.
 After Phil retired from Wolf Trap National Park, he moved to the Eastern Shore & became President of the Eastern Shore Master Gardner Program.

 Majorie Holsing — the second recipient — served as founding Chair of Friends of Wolf Trap & brought significant support to Wolf Trap preceding the establishment of Friends of Wolf Trap.
 She led Price Waterhouse Coopers volunteers in rehabilitating the gardens and obtained a significant donation from PwC to improve the gardens.

-Michael Moran — the third recipient — played an important role in establishing the trail, served as the first trail overseer, and was a founding director of Friends of Wolf Trap.
+Michael Moran (FOWT Board Member, Emeritus) — the third recipient (August 2018) — played an important role in establishing the trail, served as the first trail overseer, and was a founding director of Friends of Wolf Trap.
 He established excellent rapport with Wolf Trap staff & liaison with organizations that share the Friends and Park goals for the natural environment.
-He provided

-leadership of Boy Scout Eagle projects that have improved the hiking experience.
+He provided leadership for Boy Scout Eagle projects that have improved the hiking experience.
 This includes the connector trail between Wolf Trap and Cinnamon Creek Homeowners Association that permits safe foot traffic to Meadowlark and the Fairfax County Gerry Connolly trail.